In London

 I loved collaborating with the Lululemon team, they really gave me a lot of creative freedom to bring West Coast tones, colors, and feel to an East Coast vibe and aesthetic.

-The client was thrilled with the work, and Nick has received great reactions from everyone who has seen it.
-The images are now up in the beautifully designed Yorkdale store and occasionally appears on their social media.
+The client loved the work, and Nick has received great reactions from everyone who has seen it.
+The images are now up in the beautifully designed Yorkdale store and occasionally appear on their social media.
 With both parties so happy with the finished project, they plan on working together again soon.